lohedges/latuxit/README.md

 ```

 `EQUATION` in LaTeX markup.
 No `$` symbols are needed.
 The `EQUATION` should be
-surrounded by double quotation marks, i.e. `"EQUATION"`, to ensure that it is parsed
+surrounded by single quotation marks, i.e. `'EQUATION'`, to ensure that it is parsed
-correctly.
-When the equation starts with a minus sign make sure the character is
+correctly (strong quoting).
+When the equation starts with a minus sign make sure the
-enclosed in curly braces, i.e. `"{-}..."` , so that it isn't mistaken as an identifier
+character is enclosed in curly braces, i.e. `'{-}...'` , so that it isn't mistaken as
-for a command-line argument.
-Alternatively, simply insert a blank space at the start of
+an identifier for a command-line argument.
+Alternatively, simply insert a blank space
-the equation.
+at the start of the equation.
 This will be ignored by LaTeX when the equation is typset.
-If the line
-break command `\\` is needed, e.g. in a matrix, then three backslashes should be used
-to ensure that the equation is parsed correctly, i.e. `\\\`.
-If no `EQUATION` is
-passed on the command-line or from stdin then `latuxit` will open the `EQUATION`
+If no `EQUATION` is passed on the command-line or from stdin then `latuxit` will open
-editor defined by the `LATUXIT_EDITOR` environment variable.
-If `pdflatex` fails to
+the `EQUATION` editor defined by the `LATUXIT_EDITOR` environment variable.
+If `pdflatex`
-process an `EQUATION` then the user will be given the opportunity to edit it again
+fails to process an `EQUATION` then the user will be given the opportunity to edit it
-in order to correct any mistakes.
+again in order to correct any mistakes.

 ``` bash
 -c COLOR, --color COLOR
 ```
 Where `COLOR` is one of the 68 standard colors defined in `~/.latuxit/latuxit.colors`,
 or, alternatively, a `COLOR` in `{R,G,B}` format, where `R,G,B=[0-1.0]`, or `[0-255]`.
-`RGB` colors should be surrounded by double quotation marks, i.e. `"{R,G,B}"`, to
+`RGB` colors should be surrounded by double quotation marks, i.e. `'{R,G,B}'`, to
 ensure they are parsed correctly.
 Also make sure that there aren't any blank spaces on
 either side of any of the `RGB` values.